-Variable costs are paid before and after you arrive in South Africa as you pay for meals not covered by the program, snacks, souvenirs, and personal expernses.
+Variable costs are paid before and after you arrive in South Africa as you pay for rountrip international airfare, meals not covered by the program, snacks, souvenirs, and personal expenses.
 You are advised to budget approximately $30 per day to cover these costs.

 Note: The program fee will appear on your bursar bill and is paid directly to IU.
 See the program fee sheet for more details.

 All admitted program participants are awarded an automatic HIEP Hutton Honors Study Abroad Scholarship of $1000 applied directly to the program fee.
 No separate application is required.